davidbalbert/pry-github/README.md

 # pry-github

 pry-github teaches Pry about GitHub.
-It lets you view your methods in Github whether.
-You can also open the Github blame view, which I think is quite nice.
+It lets you view your methods in GitHub whether.
+You can also open the GitHub blame view, which I think is quite nice.

 A bunch of code was taken from [pry-git](https://github.com/pry/pry-git).